Connect with us

 The firm’s chief executive David Kanyi was recently quoted by local media as saying that the model has been successful and that 60 per cent of the houses had been purchased off-plan.

-On its part, KCB has unveiled its construction arm – Property Centre- whose main task will be construction of 10,000 houses in various parts of the country in the next three years.
+On its part, KCB has unveiled its construction arm – Property Centre- whose main task will be the construction of 10,000 houses in various parts of the country in the next three years.

 The bank hopes to use modern construction technologies to build houses priced at between Sh1 million and Sh3 million.

-Urbanis Africa, through Jamii Bora Makao, has put up several low cost housing projects in the Kisaju area on the outskirts of Nairobi, while Pan-African housing financier Shelter Afrique is partnering with land owners across the country to build houses for Kenya’s low income earners.
+Urbanis Africa, through Jamii Bora Makao, has put up several low-cost housing projects in the Kisaju area on the outskirts of Nairobi, while Pan-African housing financier Shelter Afrique is partnering with land owners across the country to build houses for Kenya’s low-income earners.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.